-El Paso de Agua Negra (Black Water Pass) is a high mountain pass, at an elevation of 4,780m above the sea level, located in the border between Argentina and Chile, linking the IV Region of Coquimbo (Chile) with the Province of San Juan (Argentina).
+El Paso de Agua Negra (Black Water Pass) is an international high mountain pass, at an elevation of 4,780m above the sea level, located in the border between Argentina and Chile, linking the IV Region of Coquimbo (Chile) with the Province of San Juan (Argentina).

 Because of its altitude, this pass is open only in summer (from December to April).
 The rest of the year is blocked by snow.
 It is the highest border crossing between Argentina and Chile at an altitude of 4780 meters above sea level, and the traffic is low, being used by 200 vehicles every year.